Zentro/zentro.codes/content/hardware.md

 draft = false
 +++

-when im considering a device, or when someone asks for an opinion on the device they should get, i have a set of guidelines i follow for my self in ensuring that the person gets the most reliable and cost effective device they need for their use case.
+when im considering a device, or when someone asks for an opinion on the device they should get, i have a set of guidelines i follow for myself in ensuring that the person gets the most reliable and cost effective device they need for their use case.

-* the device needs to be repairable/servicable (certain devices, like my sp7, require the destruction of the device to access the internals, and in the end nothing is servicable)
+* the device needs to be repairable/serviceable (certain devices, like my sp7, require the destruction of the device to access the internals and in the end nothing is serviceable)
-* the device needs to be within the expected price range of the user
-    * this means that the device manufacturer does not expect you to pay x2 the cost for minor upgrades in ram or cpu performance
 * the device needs to at least have some form of upgradability
     * this means like an extra ram slot
     * this also means an extra or swappable storage
 * the device needs to at least last for 9 hrs on battery
 * the device needs to come with a reasonable warranty that allows for self service (see lenovo's 3 year warranty or part service, it's completely possible)
 * the device needs to have sufficient cooling for the performance it will deliver
-* the device needs to have parts that avoid known reliability
+* the device needs to have parts that avoid known reliability issues (i.e. network device)
 * the device needs to have the ability to install another operating system like gnu/linux if the user so chooses to

 **remember that used devices are always an acceptable option. sometimes their price for performance is greater than that of a new device.**